carmenbianca/report-liferay/report.md

 brought in to solve, the research that has been conducted to form the basis of a requirements analysis, and the project that has been undertaken.

-The shortest summary of the internship is:

-> The work that goes into \gls{copyright} and licensing compliance at Liferay is
-> currently manual.
-By the end of the internship, some of these processes will
-> be automated.

 Appendix \ref{crash-course} contains a crash course on \gls{copyright} and licensing.
 It is recommended reading for readers who are unfamiliar with
 \gls{foss} licensing.
 These concepts will not be explained elsewhere in the